Tear gas bodes ill for Macedonia name deal

 "Aspirations of Balkan countries to join the EU have never been an issue for us," he said.

-"Russia – contrary to certain Western powers – does not aspire to any exclusive rights there, does not dictate a development vector to Balkan countries, does not impose friends or enemies on them," he said.
+He added, in a dig at Nato, that "Russia - contrary to certain Western powers - does not aspire to any exclusive rights there, does not dictate a development vector to Balkan countries, does not impose friends or enemies on them."

-Amid the turmoil, the Greek and Macedonian leaders paid tribute to the triumph of diplomacy in solving one of the region's most intractable problems.
+Amid the turmoil, the Greek and Macedonian leaders paid tribute to diplomacy for having solved one of the region's most stubborn problems.

-"If the soul of every nation is its history, then the souls of both nations are depicted in our agreement," Tsipras said on Sunday.

-"It's our historic responsibility to ensure that this step we are making is not left up in the air," he added, after the text was provisionally signed by the two countries' foreign ministers.
+"It's our historic responsibility to ensure that this step we are making isn't left up in the air," Tsipras said, after the two countries' foreign ministers signed a provisional text.

-"By signing the final agreement for solving the name issue and for a strategic partnership between our two countries we moved mountains," Zaev said, before giving his tie to Tsipras in a gesture of friendship.

-"Today is my birthday.
-I told my family this year I don't need any gifts because two prime ministers are going to give me a big gift," Matthew Nimmetz, a 79-year old American diplomat from the UN, who helped negotiate the breakthrough, said.
+"Today's my birthday.
+I told my family this year I don't need any [other] gifts," Matthew Nimetz, a 79-year old UN diplomat, who helped negotiate the deal, said.